dspatel19/Abalones_Statistical_Analysis/README.md

 The study was not successful.
 The investigators concluded additional information would be required such as weather patterns and location which affect food availability.

+## Abalones Data_Analysis_1.Rmd
-## Abalones Data Analysis_1.Rmd is an exploratory data analysis to determine plausible reasons why the original study was unsuccessful in predicting abalone age based on physical characteristics.
+It is an exploratory data analysis to determine plausible reasons why the original study was unsuccessful in predicting abalone age based on physical characteristics.
+## Assignment Data_Analysis_2.Rmd
-## Assignment Data Analysis_2.Rmd will involve development of a regression model; and, also address development of binary decision rules and a Receiver Operating Characteristic (ROC) curve.
+It involves development of a regression model; and, also address development of binary decision rules and a Receiver Operating Characteristic (ROC) curve.

-## Data set: abalones.csv, mydata.csv (They are both are same csv files)
+## Data set:
+abalones.csv, mydata.csv (They are both are same csv files)

 ## Data Description:
 This data file is derived from study of abalones in Tasmania.
 There are 1036 observations and eight variables.
 The CLASS variable has been added for this assignment.